HaroldMills/Vesper/docs/tutorial.rst

 In this section of the tutorial, you will import a recording into your Vesper archive.
-Before you can do that, however, you must import some metadata that Vesper needs to be able to infer certain information about the recording, including the station at which it was made and the microphone that was used to make it.
+Before you can do that, however, you must import some metadata that Vesper requires so it can infer certain information about the recording, such as the station at which it was made and the microphone(s) that were used to make it.
 The availability of such metadata simplifies recording imports, and also allows Vesper to support powerful queries and data displays.
-Along with the metadata used during recording imports, you will also import metadata describing processors and annotations that Vesper will use when you process your recording in the next section of the tutorial.
+Along with the metadata required for recording imports, you will also import metadata describing processors and annotations that Vesper will use when you work with your recording in the next section of the tutorial.